ano/Docker-on-Turnkeylinux-Core/README.md

 docker pull turnkeylinux/lapp-14.1
 docker pull turnkeylinux/lamp-14.1
 ```
+Then you can use a tool like https://chrome.google.com/webstore/detail/simple-docker-ui/jfaelnolkgonnjdlkfokjadedkacbnib?hl=en to manage the docker host

 Note, if you are behind a firewall run this command to get through it...check with your network administrator to find out what this is

 ```bash